eerimoq/moblin/README.rst

 - Record to disk.

-- Setup scenes with editable main view?
-However, scenes will probably be added server side by most streamers, so not that important to change.
+- Graphical scene setup?
+However, overlays will probably be added server side by most streamers, so not that important to change.

 - Lookup Twitch channel id from channel name.
 Possibly login to Twitch.